The Benefits of White Box (whitebox) Switch Hardware in the Larger Enterprise Network

 White box switch hardware is the platform on which white box switches are built.
 Also known as “bare metal,” it is generally commodity hardware that comes from large manufacturers such as Accton, Delta Networks, Foxconn and Quanta Cloud Technology.

 White box networking equipment has evolved over the last few years along with the overall switching market.
-Whereas white box switches initially were limited in terms of speed and capacity, today they come in an array of sizes and options that can meet even the most demanding enterprise requirements.
+Whereas white box network switches initially were limited in terms of speed and capacity, today they come in an array of sizes and options that can meet even the most demanding enterprise switch requirements.

 White box switch options include: